Yaroslavl Uprising: Historiographic estimates

 Initially, contemporaries, who held different political views, called the event that took place in Yaroslavl "uprising".
-But in the 30s of the 20th century, this word was replaced by the label–concept "rebellion", which for decades reigned supreme in Soviet historiography.
+But in the 1930s, this word was replaced by the label–concept "rebellion", which for decades reigned supreme in Soviet historiography.
 However, the old concept of "uprising" continued to exist in emigre literature.
 Evgeny Ermolin and Vyacheslav Kozlyakov drew attention to this duality.
 As historians have noted, the reason for this shift in emphasis in the naming of events in Yaroslavl was the ideological content of the concepts of "uprising" and "rebellion".
 If Soviet historians endowed the "uprising" with the status of inevitability and objectivity, which in the context of Marxist methodology had a positive connotation, then the concept of "rebellion" was associated with anarchy, caprice, arbitrariness, and lawlessness of the actions carried out.
 Insisting on an émigré interpretation of the events in Yaroslavl, Yevgeny Ermolin and Vyacheslav Kozlyakov noted two signs that, in their opinion, allow characterizing these events as a large–scale popular uprising against the Bolsheviks: